Widening “The Gap” – 6 Ways to Enrich the In-Between States

 - Expressive Arts like painting, drawing, storytelling, intuitive writing, collaging, and art journaling allows us direct access to The Gap.
 Here we can widen the gap as we work with symbols and imagery, our first and primary means of inner communication.

-If you are in the midst of a change or transition, and find yourself restless while in the gap, coaching can support you during your transition.
+If you are in the midst of a change or transition, and find yourself struggling, you are invited to join “Navigating Transitions”, an online retreat beginning December 2018..